 • UN Declaration on the Rights of Indigenous Peoples—For decades we’ve worked alongside Indigenous partners first for the adoption of the UN Declaration and now for its full implementation.

-• Truth & Reconciliation—Learn about what Quakers and others are doing in the work for reconciliation and right relationships between Indigenous and non-Indigenous peoples in Canada.
+• Truth & reconciliation—Learn about what Quakers and others are doing in the work for reconciliation and right relationships between Indigenous and non-Indigenous peoples in Canada.

 • Peace—A focus of our peace work for several years has been experiential peace education at the grassroots.
 We help people build their skills to identify, engage constructively with, and transform bitter conflicts.

-• Civil Liberties—We work in partnership to call attention to and seeking to address many civil liberties concerns in Canada, in particular ones arising from the disastrous “war on terror”.
+• Civil liberties—We work in partnership to call attention to and seeking to address many civil liberties concerns in Canada, in particular ones arising from the disastrous “war on terror”.

-• Climate Change—One of the most urgent issues of our day, climate change impacts all of the issues we work on.
+• Climate change—One of the most urgent issues of our day, climate change impacts all of the issues we work on.
 We seek to make what contributions we can toward solutions.

 • Refugees—We support services for refugees and newcomers to the Toronto area.